Afrofuturism: Museum and gallery exhibitions

 "Black Metropolis: 30 Years of Afrofuturism, Comics, Music, Animation, Decapitated Chickens, Heroes, Villains and Negroes" was a one-man show focusing on the career of cartoonist and visual afrofuturist, Tim Fielder.
 The show, designed to travel over multiple gallery spaces, opened at New York Gallatin Galleries from 23 to 30 May 2016.
 Curated by Boston Fielder, the exhibit featured both published and unpublished work ranging from independent comics art for alternative magazine, Between C & D and mainstream comics work done for Marvel Comics.
 Black Metropolis was revived at The Hammonds House Museum in Atlanta, Georgia for the museum's 30th Anniversary, from 12 October–25 November 2018.

 Afrofuturism Art coincides with Afrofuturism Literature occasionally, such as in science fiction comic books.
 Just as Afrofuturism explores possibilities, so do the art in Afrofuturism comic books.
 For example, Black Panther, the movie and comic book is a form of Afrofuturism Literature.

 In 2021, the Metropolitan Museum of Art opened Before Yesterday We Could Fly: An Afrofuturist Period Room, an art exhibition engaging themes of Afrofuturism in a "period room" format of installation, envisioning the past, present, and future home of someone who lived in Seneca Village, a largely African American settlement destroyed to make way for the construction of Central Park in the mid-1800s.

 In 2022, the Hayward Gallery organised an exhibition of 11 contemporary artists from the African diaspora, who draw on science fiction, myth and Afrofuturism to question our knowledge of the world, curated by Ekow Eshun.
 Some of the artists included in the exhibition were Nick Cave, Rashad Newsome, Kara Walker, Hew Locke, Wangechi Mutu, Lina Iris Viktor and Ellen Gallagher.

-Starting on March 24, 2023, and lasting a year, the NMAAHC opened an exhibit titled Afrofuturism: A History of Black Futures.
-The museum also released an accompanying book called with the same name.
+Starting on March 24, 2023, and lasting a year, the NMAAHC opened an exhibit titled Afrofuturism: A History of Black Futures, located on the Concourse Level in the Bank of America Special Exhibitions Gallery.
+The exhibit featured a spacecraft-themed entrance; visitors were provided with copies of The Cosmic Companion: Your Guide to the Exhibition, which encouraged readers to imagine themselves as space-time travelers as they walked through the exhibit.
+The museum also published an accompanying book called with the same name, which contains 21 essays categorized under the sections: Space is the Place, Speculative Worlds, Visualizing Afrofuturism, and Musical Features.